microsoftgraph/entra-powershell/README.md

 Test-CompatADScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1
 ```

-If the script is compatible you won't see any output, although you can use ```$?``` to display that true was returned.
+If the script is compatible you won't see any output, although you can use ```$?``` to display that True was returned.
 If the script isn't compatible then you will see a warning with details of the problem cmdlet(s).
 Example:

 ```powershell
 Test-CompatADScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1

 WARNING: Command Get-AzureADApplicationKeyCredential is not supported
 WARNING: Script contains commands that are not supported by the compatibility adapter.
 ```